Mihailo Petrović Alas: Biography

-Mihailo Petrović Alas also constructed a hidrointegrator, and won the gold medal at the World Exposition in Paris 1900.
+Mihailo Petrović Alas also constructed a hydrointegrator, and won the gold medal at the World Exposition in Paris 1900.
 When in 1905 the Grande école was transformed into the University of Belgrade Petrović was among first eight regular professors, who elected other professors.
 He patented a total of 10 inventions, published 300 scientific works and a number of books and journals from his sea expeditions.
 These expeditions included trips to Azores, Newfoundland and Labrador, Suez Canal, Madagascar, Cape Verde, Canary Islands, Greenland, Iceland, Bermuda Triangle, Caribbean and others.
 Petrovć also visited both the North and South poles, researched the culture of Eskimos and took part in whale hunting expeditions.

 He received numerous awards and acknowledgments and was a member of several foreign science academies (Prague, Bucharest, Warsaw, Kraków) and scientific societies.
 In 1927, when Jovan Cvijić died, members of the Serbian academy proposed Mihailo Petrović as the new president of academy, but the authorities did not accept this proposal.
-Probable reason for this was the fact that Mihailo Petrović Alas was first a private tutor and mentor and later a close friend of the prince Đorđe P. Karađorđević, the king's brother, who was arrested in 1925, and held in house arrest.
+Probable reason for this was that Mihailo Petrović Alas was first a private tutor and mentor and later a close friend of the prince Đorđe P. Karađorđević, the king's brother, who was arrested in 1925, and held in house arrest.

 In 1931, members of the academy unanimously proposed Alas for the president of the academy, but authorities again dismissed this proposal.
 Mathematician and physicist Bogdan Gavrilović, a fellow professor, was nominated instead.
 In 1939, he became an honorary doctor at the University of Belgrade.
 In the same year, he received the order of Saint Sava, first class.

 He also founded the Belgrade School of Mathematics, which produced a number of mathematicians who continued Alas's work.

 All doctoral dissertations defended on the Belgrade University since 1912 until the Second World War were under his mentorship.

 Alas participated in the Balkan Wars and in the First World War as an officer, and after the war he served as a reserve officer.
 He practised cryptography, and his cipher systems were used by the Yugoslav army until World War II.
 When the Second World War broke out in Yugoslavia, he was again called into the army and the Germans captured him.
 After a while, he was released because of illness.
 On 8 June 1943, professor Petrović died in his home in Kosančićev Venac Street in Belgrade.

+Private life

+He played violin, and in 1896, founded a musical society named Suz.

+Alas and fellow scientist Milutin Milanković were close friends for several decades.